Spain's Sanchez gambles on snap election after regional ballot rout | Politics

 "...I believe it is necessary to respond and submit our democratic mandate to the will of the people," he said in a televised speech.
 Sunday's results indicate the PP and the far-right Vox could unseat Sanchez's Socialist Workers' Party (PSOE) if they replicated that performance at national level.

-"The sooner (the election), the better," PP's Feijoo told a press conference, asking voters to give his party a "clear majority" to run the country.
-"I ask Spaniards to make me Spain's next prime minister," he said, adding that he had held informal talks with Vox over the outcome of Sunday's election.
+"The sooner (the election), the better," Feijoo told a press conference, asking voters to give his party a "clear majority" to run the country.
+"I ask Spaniards to make me Spain's next prime minister," he said, adding that he had held informal talks with Vox.

 Vox leader Santiago Abascal said his party was open "creating an alternative" to Sanchez by forming national and regional governing coalitions with the PP. FAR-RIGHT SPECTRE?